How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Filtering Methods

 \subsection{The two paradigms of filtering}

-Blocking methods operate as follows: first, they associate every input entity with one or (usually) more signatures and then, they cluster together entities with identical or similar signatures into blocks.
+Blocking methods first associate every input entity with one or (usually) more signatures and then, they cluster together entities with identical or similar signatures into blocks.
 Every pair of entities that appears in at least one block is considered a matching candidate.
-The resulting blocks contain two \underline{unnecessary} types of candidates in the sense that verifying them lowers precision, without any benefit for recall:
+The resulting blocks contain two \underline{unnecessary} types of candidates, i.e., pairs whose verification lowers precision, without any benefit for recall: